Sascha Riaz

 1. Estimating the Electoral Effects of Candidate Attributes (with Georgina Evans, Jorge M. Fernandes, and Dae Woong Ham).
 R&R, Political Science Research and Methods.

-2. Estimating the Geographic Scope of Electoral Responses to Refugees (with Jeremy Ferwerda).
+2. Limited Backlash?
+Assessing the Geographic Scope of Electoral Responses to Refugees (with Jeremy Ferwerda).

 3. Shielding Voters?
 How Partisanship Shapes the Placement of Refugee Housing Facilities (with Jeremy Ferwerda).